suffolklibraries/lgc/content/collections/events/friends-around-the-table-8.md

     content:
       -
         type: text
-        text: 'There are bus routes one to two minute walk from the venue.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Woodbridge Community Centre is a two minute walk from Woodbridge train station.'
+        text: 'Woodbridge Community Centre is a short walk from Woodbridge train station and there are bus routes nearby. ' -
-  -
     type: heading
     attrs: